The Blue Supergiant Progenitor of the Supernova Imposter AT~2019krl: Analysis

-A comparison of the prominent emission lines from our last epoch on 2019 November 01 is shown in Figure \ref{fig:component}, where some lines have been scaled for ease of viewing.
-Both H$\alpha$ and the weak [\ion{Ca}{2}] $\lambda$7324 line appear to have an excess of emission on the blue side which is not seen in the \ion{Ca}{2} NIR triplet, likely due to a blueshifted absorption line.
-On the other hand, while the red side of \ion{Ca}{2} NIR and H$\alpha$ are qualitatively similar, neither [\ion{Ca}{2}] $\lambda$7324 nor the Na I D $\lambda$5896 lines show an excess on the red side.
-The noticeable absorption in the $\lambda$8662 line, and to a lesser extent the $\lambda$8542 line, at $-$650 km s$^{-1}$, which is offset by $\sim 800$--900 km s$^{-1}$ from the peak of the line, may indicate multiple locations for the various line emissions.
+The strong \ion{Ca}{2} NIR triplet, which is not present in the progenitor, as well as \ion{Na}{1}~D $\lambda\lambda$5890, 5896 and very weak [\ion{Ca}{2}], are all seen in emission in the post-eruption spectra.
+A comparison of the prominent emission lines from our last epoch on 2019 November 01 is shown in Figure \ref{fig:component}, where some lines have been multiplied by a constant indicated in the legend for ease of viewing.
+While the red side of \ion{Ca}{2} NIR and H$\alpha$ are qualitatively similar, both lack an extended red shoulder that is seen in the other lines.
+The absorption in the \ion{Ca}{2} lines at $-650$\,km\,s$^{-1}$, which is offset by $\sim 800$--900\,km\,s$^{-1}$ from the peak of the line, may indicate multiple locations for the various line emissions.
 This could be explained with an eruption in a dense, equatorial CSM, where the ejecta could expand much faster at the poles, yet slower in the plane of the disk where the [\ion{Ca}{2}] emission would arise.
 A similar trend of faster H$\alpha$ and \ion{Ca}{2} and slower [\ion{Ca}{2}] was seen in the post-eruption spectra of UGC~2773-OT which may also have a bipolar nebula \citep{2016MNRAS.455.3546S}.